 Weight: from 420 to 485 g (depending on the size)

 Falling stones are very common on the generally steep via ferrata trails and therefore via ferrata trails require a helmet.

-We recommend the Petzl Elios climbing helmet because it is not only light and comfortable, but it also provides good protection.
+We recommend the Petzl Boreo climbing helmet because it is not only light and comfortable, but it also provides good protection.
 The helmet has an ABS injected shell and foam lining.
 The headband is easy to adjust even while you are wearing the helmet.
 It also has an adjustable chinstrap.
-The helmet features sliding shutters for ventilation.
-The shutters can be closed in windy or cold weather.
-The helmet also has integrated clips for attaching a headlamp.
-It comes in four different colors (blue, grey, white and red) and in two different sizes; size M fits head circumferences from 48 to 56 centimeters and size L fits head circumferences from 53 to 61 centimeters.
+The helmet features relatively large vents for comfortable wear in warm conditions.
+It also has integrated clips for attaching a headlamp and comes in several different colors and in two different sizes; size M fits head circumferences from 48 to 56 centimeters and size L fits head circumferences from 53 to 61 centimeters.